-Genprex has 30 patents in place protecting their innovations.
+Genprex has 30 patents in place protecting its innovations.
 The company was founded in 2009 and has an illustrious Scientific & Medical Advisory Board.
 Their long-term Strategic Advisor is Doctor James Rothman, winner of the 2013 Nobel Prize in Physiology/Medicine.

 The company raised capital to pay the costs of further clinical trials, as the cost of these trials is very high.
 This is the usual path for young Biotech companies, and it will be necessary to raise more capital for further trials if the company stays independent.
 The earliest that Oncoprex could be available to patients is two years after raising the capital in this IPO.

 The potential global market for Oncoprex type treatments is estimated to be $26 Bill in 2025, which is interesting from a financial point of view.
-What I am most excited about is the potential for quality of life improvement and longer lifespan for thousands of lung cancer patients.
+What I am most excited about is the potential for quality of life improvement and a longer lifespan for thousands of lung cancer patients.

 The IPO underwriter is Network1 and they have an over-allotment option in the transaction, also known as a “Green Shoe”.
 Genprex has raised approximately $12 mill in prior investment rounds.

-Genprex is based in Austin, Texas and is a Delaware Corporation.
+Genprex is based in Austin, Texas, and is a Delaware Corporation.